• Skip to primary navigation

 What to serve with quiche

-• Salad is a great accompaniment to quiche.
-Try this pear and walnut salad, greek salad, carrot feta salad, beetroot feta salad.
+• Salad is a delicious accompaniment to quiche.
+Try this pear and walnut salad, greek salad, carrot feta salad, rocket salad or beetroot feta salad.

 Courgette Quiche